alirezaabbaszadeh/RL-lookback-LeadLag-signature/docs/standards.md

   links in each moved file.
 - Move configuration/terminology references into `docs/reference/`, adjusting cross-links from other documents (e.g., deployment guides) accordingly.
-- Consolidate planning artefacts under `docs/roadmap/` and rename `future_roadmap.pseudo` to `future_roadmap.md` during the migration, ensuring metadata and heading format compliance.
+- Consolidate planning artefacts under `docs/roadmap/` and, when reactivating the roadmap, convert `archive/2025-10-19-roadmap/docs/future_roadmap.pseudo` into `future_roadmap.md`, ensuring metadata and heading format compliance.
 - Group governance and standards documentation under `docs/inventory/`, renaming `documentation_inventory.md` to `index.md` to serve as the folder landing page.
 - Establish `reports/current/` for active reports and create `reports/archives/` for historical